Muddz/KindleHighlightsReader/README.md

 ## Usage

 The program will automatically find your Kindle's `My Clippings.txt` file if its already on your desktop or if your Kindle is plugged in to your computer via USB.
-You can also specify the path yourself.
+You can also specify the path to the file yourself.

 **Windows**
 Download and just run the .exe file which will open the program in a command prompt window.